SolomonZA/AMLR/README.md

 The hidden layer then maps these activations to the output layer.
 The output vector, indicating a strong probability for "l", can be interpreted roughly as the following:

 *Conditional on the previous (time step **t**) character having been an "h", the current character input (time step **t+1**) being an "e" suggests a high probability that the output, or following character (time step **t+2**) will be an "l".*

+# Long short-term Memory Keras Implementation

+Keras is a user-friendly and modular neural network library written in Python.
+It can use as backend various deep learning architectures, including TensorFlow an Theano.
+It is very useful for rapid prototyping of neural network models, particularly if your goal is to quickly determine whether your dataset or problem is amenable to a neural network based model.

+In contrast to the Pure NumPy RNN, this implementation is more of a "black box", as it utilises several built in functions and classes from the Keras toolkit, to define the various components of the neural network.
+This includes the various layers, the LSTM nodes, and the model fitting/training process as well.
+This will therefore not serve the purpose of fundamentally understanding the nuances of an LSTM compared to either feedforward networks or RNNs - a later guide will.

+The Long short-term memory (LSTM) unit is a component of a recurrent neural network.